 While you have been wracking your brain and working your ass off to be deserving of the things and people in your life, you’ve dropped your guard on who and what is deserving of you.
-It’s time to put the jerks who slipped in under the radar on notice and raise your level of respect.
+It’s time to put the jerks who slipped in under the radar on notice and get the respect you deserve.

 Becoming Your Own Best Friend